Is your air conditioning acting weird? If so, it's good to pay attention because it’s trying to tell you something.

-Why Is My Air Conditioner Leaking?
+Why Does My Air Conditioner Leak?

-An air conditioner leaking water can be a widespread issue.
-One of the most common causes of an AC leak is a plugged condensate drain line.
-The condensate drain line is designed to remove unwanted moisture from the air conditioning system.
-When this line becomes plugged with dirt, debris or mold, water can back up and start to escape.
+A cooling system leaking water can be a common issue.
+One of the most common causes of an AC leak is a blocked condensate drain line.
+The condensate drain line is designed to remove extra moisture from the air conditioning system.
+When this line becomes slow or stopped up with dirt, dust or mold, water can back up and start to come out of the unit.

-Why Is My Air Conditioner Freezing Up?
+What's the Reason My Air Conditioner Freezes Up?

 Why Is My Air Conditioner So Loud?

-Why Is My Air Conditioner Not Blowing Cold Air?
+Why Is My AC System Not Blowing Cold Air?